Please press F11 on your keyboard for full screen viewing (to come out of it you can press F11 again)

 As with any large organisation with an over-abundance of smaller operations it had to run, mistakes and errors of judgement did happen.
 Father Moon left most of these in the hands of others, and yet some of their questionable leadership and stewardship practices at the time fell back on him.
 A case in point was him having to serve 13 months of an 18 month sentence in a US prison for tax evasion in 1985.
 This relates to relatively small amounts of undeclared income when the UM was just starting out in the early 1970s in the US.
-Basically, he failed to pay about $7500 in taxes on income in his account.
-It goes without saying that probably most of us would get a reprimand or fine for such but not so for someone whose controversial image provided an opportunity for especially harsh treatment.
+Basically, he failed to pay about $7500 in taxes on income in his account, money which he was not even aware of having at the time because it was all handled by others.
+The fact that this account was in his name meant his opponents had something to get him on.
+It goes without saying that probably most of us would get a reprimand or modest fine for such misdemeanours but not so for someone whose controversial image provided an opportunity for especially harsh treatment.
 It still remains a gross miscarriage of justice and I respectfully refer you to what has been written about this case in Wikipedia:

 In time, the truth will come out about how grossly maligned and misrepresented this man had become.
 What it has, unfortunately, done is to deter and deny many people from looking seriously at his teachings and developing a much closer relationship with God.
 With the world the way it is crying out for new hope and direction, surely now is the time for us all to re-evaluate whatever scepticism and hostility we may have harboured towards this very important man in history.
 Our future descendents depend on us all to get this right, turn on our inquiring, and not cynical, minds and seriously consider if there is any truth in what I am writing.
 Let’s avoid the temptation to sleep-walk through life and blindly accept perceived wisdoms as handed down to us from the media, as well as social media.
 For what it’s worth, I have absolutely no doubt that God is working through Father Moon and the UM at this time.
 At the time of Jesus, wouldn’t we be kicking ourselves if we had gone along with the Sadducees and Pharisees and the baying mob calling for his death?
 This may seem a different time to 2000 years ago but in many ways it is just the same when it comes to the human condition.